Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Conclusions

-By closing the gap between experimental observations and large-scale field evaporation simulations, our approach provides a robust foundation for the development and validation of next-generation reconstruction algorithms.
-Accurate modeling of stochastic perturbations (and inclusion of this in the reconstruction algorithms) is essential for enhancing the spatial fidelity of reconstructions and for improving the reliability of quantitative compositional analysis in APT.
+By significantly narrowing the gap between experimental observations and large-scale field evaporation simulations, our approach provides a robust foundation for the development and validation of next-generation reconstruction algorithms.
+Current reconstruction algorithms rely on several geometric assumptions which are violated when lateral perturbations and roll-up events occur.
+Our results identify the stochastic perturbations needed to best reproduce experimental detector maps.
+These quantitative perturbation models can then be directly incorporated into modified reconstruction algorithms (e.g.,~dynamic magnification models~\cite{gault2011dynamic, hatzoglou2019enhanced, hatzoglou2025effect}, Bayesian inference, trajectory-corrected back-projection~\cite{haley2011atom}).
+This is essential for enhancing the spatial fidelity of reconstructions and for improving the reliability of quantitative compositional analysis in APT.
 Extending the framework to include additional physical effects---such as surface topography evolution, correlated evaporation events, and laser-induced thermal excitations---will further strengthen the predictive power of APT.